The Tutte polynomial of the Sierpinski and Hanoi graphs: Introduction

-The paper is organized as follows.
-Section \ref{Section preliminare} contains some preliminary material on the Tutte polynomial and on the theory of automorphisms groups of rooted regular trees.
+Some of these combinatorial properties were already known in literature, and so our main result, which consists in the description of the Tutte polynomial, collects these aspects in a more general and stronger context.\\ The paper is organized as follows.
+Section \ref{Section preliminare} contains some preliminary material on the Tutte polynomial and on the theory of automorphism groups of rooted regular trees.
 In Section \ref{sezione serpin}, we study the Tutte polynomial of the Sierpi\'{n}ski graphs $\{\Gamma_n\}_{n\geq 1}$ and analyze many applications.
 In particular, we recover that, for every $n\geq 1$, the graph $\Gamma_n$ is uniquely $3$-colorable (Proposition \ref{colorabilitysierp}).
-In Section \ref{sezione hanoi}, we perform the same analysis for the Schreier graphs $\{\Sigma_n\}_{n\geq 1}$ of the Hanoi Towers group $H^{(3)}$.
+Section \ref{sezione hanoi} is devoted to the analysis of the Schreier graphs $\{\Sigma_n\}_{n\geq 1}$ of the Hanoi Towers group $H^{(3)}$.
 We also underline the very close structure of the graphs $\{\Gamma_n\}_{n\geq 1}$ and $\{\Sigma_n\}_{n\geq 1}$ by pointing out the relationship between $T(\Gamma_n;x,y)$ and $T(\Sigma_n;x,y)$ (Proposition \ref{sierp-hanoi}).

+While submitting this paper, we became aware of a recent preprint \cite{alvarez}, submitted to arXiv after our one, where similar computations are performed.